 - Bird’s Eye View of Virginia City in 1875 (fun, although a bit awkward to navigate)

 - Treadwell Bird’s Eye View of the Comstock in 1875 (different than the above)

 - 1878 Rose map of the Comstock Lode showing the line of the Sutro Tunnel at UNR

-Maps of New York, California, Nevada, and San Francisco:
+Maps and other material about New York, California, Nevada, and San Francisco:

-- New York City in 1850 (Library of Congress), when John Mackay was finishing his apprenticeship at the Webb Shipyard and living on Frankfort Street
+- New York City (1850), when John Mackay was finishing his apprenticeship at the Webb Shipyard and living on Frankfort Street

-- 1863 Henry DeGroot’s map of Nevada Territory at the David Ramsey Historical Map Collection (shows the site of the First Battle of Pyramid Lake as well as the various routes over the Sierras to Washoe)
+- Henry DeGroot’s map of Nevada Territory (1863) Shows the site of the First Battle of Pyramid Lake as well as the various routes over the Sierras to Washoe

 - Colton’s map of California, Nevada, Utah, Colorado, Arizona, and New Mexico (1865)

 - Bird’s Eye view of San Francisco (1869)